 Some or all of these definitions may be found in this report:

 Maximum Contaminant Level (MCL) - the highest level of a contaminant that is allowed in drinking water.
-If present, elevated levels of lead can cause serious MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.